Jonathan India Player Props: Reds vs. Brewers

-On Friday, Jonathan India (.292 on-base percentage in past 10 games, 71 points below season-long percentage) and the Cincinnati Reds face the Milwaukee Brewers, whose starting pitcher will be Corbin Burnes.
-First pitch is at 5:10 PM ET.
+The Cincinnati Reds, including Jonathan India (.313 on-base percentage in past 10 games, 55 points below season-long percentage), take on starter Colin Rea and the Milwaukee Brewers at Great American Ball Park, Saturday at 4:10 PM ET.

-In his most recent game he had a hitless performance (0-for-4) against the Red Sox.
+In his most recent game, he hit a home run while going 1-for-3 against the Brewers.

 Jonathan India Game Info & Props vs. the Brewers